LingmoOS-Testing/lingmo-nix/README.md

 Rebuilding the system...
 Next Beta release - *LingmoOS "Yaksha"* will released in Winter 2025!
+Official Version -> *LingmoNix 2*.

-### (On Top) Winter Develop Plans!
+### (On Top) Rebuilt Plans!
-  PS.
-Oh Sorry, I don't know We'll finish the plan at the day-offs of October.
-LMAO :)

-  SO the current plan is to discovery how to build our customized NixOS ISO now!
+  LingmoNix 2 will be built as a set of **configurations and optional basic dotfiles**.
+  The document will also rewrite at AnyType.io
+  All plans will be finished before Feburary 2025.

+  - Build a starter repository.
+  - Open the *github pages* to *curl* the installation script.
+  - Rebuild the Document at AnyType.
   - ~System Label: NixOS -> LingmoOS~
   - ~New Version: LingmoOS Nix "Yaksha" (LingmoOS Nix 5.02)~ It'll be changed in /etc/issue later.
-  - ~Nixpkgs to port:.~ Done.

 ### Announcement
 - License changed from MIT to GPL-3.0 now.
 The purpose of this action is to prevent our open source software from being referenced at will.
 (The same as the upcoming Yaksha & Our custom Nixpkgs.)
 - No GPG Keys needed to "sign" the nixpkgs repository.
 Because NixOS is related with GitHub :).
 What's more if we have binary cache in [Cachix](cachix.org), we'll use narinfo instead of GPG Keys.
 Even the EXP of maintainer's GPG Key is in Jul, 2025.